-Our managed e-mail attachment solution, Mail Express, is a client-server application that allows users to send and receive e-mail attachments of unlimited size easily and transparently without resorting to unapproved and potentially insecure methods such as USB drives or social media sites.
+Our managed e-mail attachment solution, Mail Express, is a client-server application that allows users to send and receive e-mail attachments of virtually unlimited size easily and transparently without resorting to unapproved and potentially insecure methods such as USB drives or social media sites.
 The ability of Mail Express to transmit multi-terabyte and larger attachments, which is well beyond the operation range of typical competing approaches to sending email attachments, means the user is limited only by the available bandwidth when sending files as an email attachment.
 Mail Express provides increased benefits for information technology organizations by offering greater visibility into email-based file movement across the enterprise, including robust tracking and auditing.
 The Mail Express application provides flexible, customer-defined administration privileges to allow e-mail administrators and end users to configure specific parameters for handling e-mail attachments in accordance with corporate policy.
-Mail Express Version 4.04, our current version of this product released jointly with EFT 7.0 in July 2014, provides a number of notable features including:
+During the three months ending September 30, 2014, we introduced new Mail Express features and versions that included:

-- Support of FIPS 140-2 encryption protocols to provide a level of security which, in particular, supports compliance with HIPPA regulations. - Improved password and user account administration and control. - Up to 100,000 licenses per server instance. - Flexibility to integrate with the EFT product suite or deploy as a stand-alone application. - Flexible language support to enhance international appeal. - A dashboard allowing additional administrator visibility into all connected clients. - Updated integration with EFT 7.0.
+- Support of FIPS 140-2 encryption protocols to provide a level of security which, in particular, supports compliance with HIPPA regulations. - Improved password and user account administration and control. - Up to 100,000 licenses per server instance. - Flexibility to integrate with the EFT product suite or deploy as a stand-alone application. - Flexible language support to enhance international appeal. - A dashboard allowing additional administrator visibility into all connected clients. - Updated integration with EFT 7.0. - Optional management of the content of a message providing encrypted transmission of the message body in addition to attachments. - An updated user experience.